TV-am: The studios

 Breakfast Television Centre in Camden Town was sold to MTV Networks in 1993, with the famous eggcups still standing on the roof of the building beside the Regent's Canal.
 As well as being used by MTV for the production of its programmes, MTV Studios, as they were known, were available for commercial hire within the TV industry.
 The TV-am lettering built into the fascia of the building was obscured – by being covered with discs – but were still partially visible until they were completely removed during further renovations in spring 2012.

 In 1999, a fire broke out in a video suite, causing extensive damage to the first floor and roof of the building.
 Production studios and offices were undamaged, as were the eggcups.

 The rear of the studios after renovation in 2014.
 The "eggcups" are clearly visible.

 In 2011, MTV Networks applied for permission to make changes to the building, primarily to remove some of the studios – which were in decreasing demand following changes in MTV's scheduling and commissioning practices – and replace these with modern office space.
 The rear of the building, facing Regent's Canal, was repainted grey rather than blue, but the structure – and the iconic eggcups – remained in place.
 The front of the building was more extensively redeveloped during 2012–13: the studio block, which had been the site of the original TV-am studios, was demolished and replaced with a new glazed-fronted office complex.
 The front 'courtyard' between the prior studio and office sections was renovated and reorganised, including the installation of a green wall.
 The office suite on the other side of the courtyard remained in place but was renovated, including the removal of the obscured-since-1993 'TVAM' lettering from the building fascia.
 MTV Networks continued to operate from the building during the rebuilding and renovation works, and following the construction of the expanded office space, it was able to move Comedy Central UK and Nickelodeon UK from their prior central London office complexes to Hawley Crescent.

 Brand and programming

 In August 1993, TV-am plc became Crockfords plc, since 1995 known as Capital Corporation Ltd, a gambling company which is currently non-trading.

 The TV-am name and logo, and 15 registered trade marks, are now owned by journalist Ian White.

 The archive of TV-am programmes made between 1983 and 1992 was taken over by Moving Image Communications Ltd, which recruited AP Archive as exclusive licensor of the TV-am footage library.
-The AP Archive claims to have over 10,000 hours of available TV-am material.
+Today, the archive is held and managed by the British Film Institute National Archive.